developerasun/myCodeBox-devOps/docker/readme.md

 ### Dockerfile
 Create a Dockerfile to set an image.

+> Please check that the file Dockerfile has no file extension like .txt.
+Some editors may append this file extension automatically and this would result in an error in the next step.

 ```dockerfile
 # FROM : Set the baseImage to use for subsequent instructions.
 # FROM must be the first instruction in a Dockerfile.